 Source: FAA ArcGIS

-If you’re looking to enhance your flight skills, join us for our Mapping Bootcamp, August 13th, 2020, Syracuse, NY.
+If you’re looking to enhance your flight skills, join us for our In-Person Mapping Boot Camp, on June 14th, 2022, Denver, CO.

 Highlights of the Mapping Bootcamp:

 Become a Drone U Member and get access to over 30 courses, great resources, and our incredible community.

 Check out our events page to find drone training near you.